hvesalai/emacs-scala-mode/README.md

 ## Setting the mode up for use

+1. Make sure you have the latest version of **GNU Emacs** installed.
+The mode has been developed on 24.2 and uses features not available in emacs prior to version 24.

-1. Download the files to a local directory, you can use the *git* command.
+2. Download the files to a local directory, you can use the *git* command.
 This will create a directory called scala-mode2.
 ```
 > git git://github.com/hvesalai/scala-mode2.git
 ```

-2. Include the following in your '.emacs'  file
+3. Include the following in your '.emacs'  file.
+If you have been using the old scala-mode, make sure it is no longer in load-path.
 ```
 (add-to-list 'load-path "/path/to/scala-mode2/")
 (require 'scala-mode)
 ```

-3. That's it.
+4. That's it.
 Next you can start emacs and take a look at the customization menu for scala-mode (use **M-x** *customize-mode* when in scala-mode or use **M-x** *customize-variable* to customize one variable).